Bstrutt/Personal-Blog/_posts/2025-01-23-Practical-Git-Guide-for-guys-that-don't-use-it-40-hours-a-week.md

+---
+classes: wide
+title: "Practical Git guide for people that don't use it 40 hours a week"
+---

 # Setup
 For setup purposes I'll assume you're using windows but the instructions will work with any operating system, you just won't be able to use the exact links here.
 ## Installing Git & Helpful addons